lgeurts/lgeurts.github.io/_posts/2022-11-11-mastering-the-vim-language.md

 tags: [ Linux Tutorials ]
 ---

-With Vim you can literally ***do stuff in minutes*** that would take hours in a regular text editor, even in more powerful modern editors such as Sublime Text, Atom or Visual Studio Code.
+With Vim you will literally ***do stuff in minutes*** that would take hours in a regular text editor, even in the more powerful modern editors such as Sublime Text, Atom or Visual Studio Code.

 [![Watch the video](https://img.youtube.com/vi/wlR5gYd6um0/maxresdefault.jpg)](https://youtu.be/wlR5gYd6um0)